installable web evidence capture

 A small command surface with a stable envelope.

 The first wedge is deliberately narrow: one URL in, markdown and a receipt out.
-Human commands and agent method calls should converge on the same `crawl.read` primitive.
+The standalone `bittercrawl` command and the Bitter plugin route should converge on the same `crawl.read` primitive.

 Fetch a page, extract main content, write local artifacts, and print useful markdown.